-Deepen the hue of golden smoothies such as peach, orange or mango with a touch of turmeric, a milder cousin of ginger that battles inflammation.
-I add 1/8 teaspoon of turmeric powder to yellow-or orange-colored beverages along with a few specks of black pepper, which increases the bioavailability of turmeric by as much as 2,000 percent.
+Deepen the hue of golden smoothies such as peach, orange or mango with a touch of turmeric.
+This milder cousin of ginger is reputed to battle inflammation.
+I add 1/8 teaspoon of turmeric powder to yellow-or orange-colored beverages, along with a few specks of black pepper.
+Pepper increases the bioavailability of turmeric by as much as 2,000 percent.

 When used in excess, pure stevia can overpower.
 But just a few drops added to most smoothies will naturally heighten the flavor of the healthy fruit and spices within.

 Chia and flax add relatively inexpensive body, protein, fiber and fish-free Omega-3 fatty acids to healthy shakes.
 For the best emulsion, use flax oil, chia seed oil, or ground flaxseeds (flaxmeal).
 Chia seeds can be used whole or ground.

 Protein powders, particularly allergy-friendly ones, can have noticeable textures that are rather unappealing in plain juice, milk beverage or water.
 Blending into a smoothie helps, but for the best consistency, start by using just 1 to 2 tablespoons of protein powder rather than the full serving.
 Since most protein powders are sweetened, taste the pumped-up smoothie before adding any sweetener or sweet fruits (such as dates).